Kaculoss/age-calculator/README.md

-# Frontend Mentor - QR code component solution
+# Frontend Mentor - Age calculator app solution

-This is a solution to the [QR code component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/qr-code-component-iux_sIO_H).
+This is a solution to the [Age calculator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/age-calculator-app-dF9DFFpj-Q).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents